Skip to main content

 The key question: do symptoms improve when you leave home?
 If yes, indoor mold is more likely than seasonal allergies.

-Mold symptoms overlap significantly with seasonal allergies (hay fever), making it hard to tell them apart.
-Here's how to differentiate:
+Mold symptoms overlap significantly with seasonal allergies (hay fever), so they're easy to confuse.
+The differences:

 Mold ExposureSeasonal Allergies